mk0b/full-stack-react-rest-api-project-10/README.md

 ## Project Description

-Full Stack App with React.js and Node.js, Express, Sequelize, and Sqlite.
+Create and manage course data with this full stack application.

+### Technologies Used:

+- JavaScript
+- React.js
+- Node.js
+- Express
+- Sequelize
+- SQLite3

 ### How to use this app

 1. Navigate to the api folder.
 2. Run npm install.
+3. Run npm seed.
-3. Run npm start.
+4. Run npm start.
-4. Navigate to the client folder.
+5. Navigate to the client folder.
-5. Run npm install
+6. Run npm install
-6. Run npm start.
+7. Run npm start.

-Enjoy!
+8. Navigate to the specified localhost in your browser.

+#### Author

+Megan Katherine O'Brien | www.megankatherineobrien.com